AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/web-editor-toolbar.md

 **Filter Search**

 You can search for some text in the files present on the selected path of the AEM repository.
 For example, 'general' is searched in the given below screenshot.

-You can also narrow down your search using enhanced filters.
-You can look for all DITA Files like DITA Topics and DITA Maps present on the selected path.
+You can also narrow down your search using enhanced filters from the Right panel.

 You can search for Non-DITA Files like the Image Files, Multimedia, and documents in the selected path.
 You can also search for specific values in the attributes of DITA elements.
 You can also look for files which are checked out by the specified user.